 Let’s be honest: Words hurt.
 Holier-than-thou barbs, fault-finding, and finger-pointing can make you resentful and just plain furious.
 “Discussing ADHD can be as touchy as talking about politics or religion,” says Susan Ashley, Ph.D., author of The ADD and ADHD Answer Book.
 “Feelings get hurt, defenses go up, and relationships suffer when there are disagreements about it.”
 In extreme situations, families disintegrate, and kids and grownups who need help don’t get it.

 Should you bite your tongue and walk away?
 Make a sharp retort?
 Make an effort to educate the ignoramus?
 A jab to the nose might make you feel better, but it probably isn’t the best solution.

+The debate about attention deficit disorder (ADHD or ADD) is over.
+O-V-E-R. And the truth about ADHD and LD is clear.
 Here are the five varieties of ADHD naysayers out there, and the right ways to respond to each.

 The Skeptic denies the very existence of ADHD, calling it a phantom that was cooked up as an excuse for bad parenting.
 He maintains that ADHD would go away if parents simply reined in their brats and stopped letting them run amok.
 What about the adults who say they have ADHD?
 “Why?” says The Skeptic, “They just need to grow up and take responsibility for their shortcomings, rather than blaming an illness.”